yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 vision_env.close()
 ```

 `UnitreeVisionWrapper` reuses `unitree_lerobot`'s `setup_image_client`, so the frames match the official teleoperation and evaluation pipelines.
+The wrapper also enables the safety layer by default; pass `enable_safety=False` if you deliberately want to bypass it.
 Closing the wrapper releases the shared-memory buffers used by the camera client.

 ### Replaying a recorded episode